 Apprenticeship helps employers attract and retain a skilled workforce, and American apprenticeship programs are most effective when they include individuals from all backgrounds.
-The apprenticeship Equal Employment Opportunity (EEO) regulations require that sponsors of apprenticeship programs avoid discrimination on the bases of race, color, national origin, religion, sex, disability, age (40 and older), sexual orientation and genetic information.
+The apprenticeship Equal Employment Opportunity (EEO) regulations require that sponsors of apprenticeship programs avoid discrimination on the bases of race, color, national origin, religion, sex (including pregnancy, sexual orientation, and gender identity), disability, age (40 and older), sexual orientation and genetic information.
 Expanding diversity establishes a culture of inclusion and promotes success for both apprentices and businesses.

 The pages depicted below include information on the characteristics protected from discrimination under the apprenticeship EEO regulations.
 Visit these pages to:

 - Understand more about protections from discrimination

 - Learn tips for avoiding discrimination, harassment and retaliation in apprenticeship programs

 - Access resources to promote inclusion in recruiting, hiring and retaining apprentices